$30K worth of Pokemon, Magic cards stolen from Spokane Valley comic book store

 Prior to those events, Barnett said it’s been quite a few years since his store was severely burglarized.
 He said break-ins happened frequently at the shop in the early 1990s.

-He said he opened the Comic Book Shop in 1988 and it has moved to various Spokane Valley locations over the almost 34 years.
-It’s been at the East Sprague Avenue location for 2 1/2 years.
+He said he opened the Comic Book Shop in 1988, and it has moved to various Spokane Valley locations over the past 34 years.
+It’s been at the East Sprague Avenue location for 2½ years.
 Barnett also owns the Comic Book Shop on North Division Street and another at NorthTown Mall.
 He owns Candy Works, a candy store, at NorthTown Mall as well.

 Local journalism is essential.